Schendzie83/Schendzie83/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on Zuyd University
+- 🔭 I’m currently working at Zuyd University
 - 🌱 I’m currently learning about coding and github
 - 👯 I’m looking to collaborate on DIY projects about social robotica
 - ⚡ Fun fact: I am an occupational therapist lecturer with not much with coding